awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 1. In the upper\-right corner of the AWS Management Console, choose the AWS Region in which you want to create the DB cluster\.

    Aurora is not available in all AWS Regions\.
-For a list of AWS Regions where Aurora is available, see [Availability](Concepts.RegionsAndAvailabilityZones.md#Aurora.Overview.Availability)\.
+For a list of AWS Regions where Aurora is available, see [Region Availability](Concepts.RegionsAndAvailabilityZones.md#Aurora.Overview.Availability)\.

 1. In the navigation pane, choose **Databases**\.